As a student, you may struggle with writing a great expository essay that impresses your professor.

 Example:

 "The increasing popularity of plant-based diets can be attributed to a growing awareness of the health benefits, environmental impact, and ethical considerations associated with meat consumption."
+This thesis statement clearly states the main point of the essay and identifies the main areas that will be covered in the essay. |

 It is the first sentence of a paragraph that introduces the main point that will be covered in that paragraph.
 It acts as a mini-thesis statement for each paragraph, helping to guide the reader through the essay.